Return to fitness again after Lockdown

 ‘One of the pluses of getting older is you set some limits,’ Nicolas Cage (actor)

 It was 29th July 2020.
-This was 4 days after we had the all clear.
-Getting back to being fit again at last was slower than I had hoped.
+The all clear had been given 4 days ago.
+Getting back to being fit was slower than I had hoped.
 My wife and I had the benefit of walks but I missed my fitness centre.
-So ‘gyms’ were now open and all I had to do was book.
-Booking at first however was confusing and my first attempts threw up some problems.
-Booking by an App on my Smart phone unravelled the problem that I had experienced on my laptop.
-The vagaries of the internet appear never far away and required an App on my Smart phone.
+So ‘gyms’ were now open and all I had to do was book an appointment.
+My first attempts threw up some problems.
+The vagaries of the internet were never far away and required an App on my Smart phone.

 As a health journalist and educationalist I am keen to bring in relevant medicine and discuss the mechanisms of how we work There is plenty of information and resources out there.
 The importance of distilling the essential information without any salesmanship is my aim.
 I am going to being concentrating on the not so body beautiful, the not so young or glamorous, I am talking about me, my age group so this is about getting back to fitness with a sense of practicality.
 Lets look at how the body needs to work… of course you need to ask yourself am I fit to use the gym?
 You can download my link to check what sort of questions you need to ask.